 Aside from serving as the Cultural Arts Center of Eureka, the Opera House currently serves as an excellent place for convention and meeting facilities.
 The auditorium accommodates 300 people theater style and 150 people at seated banquet tables.
 The unique horseshoe-shaped balcony is one of only three in Nevada, which makes the venue a perfect place for large banquets, conventions, theater and other live events.

 When popping in the Opera House, visitors can get up close and personal with the original 1924 hand-painted stage curtain, which is something you simply must view with your own eyes to fully appreciate.
 Be sure to check the lower levels, where a permanent fine arts collection is housed, along with autographed photos of famed performers from all over the world.
-Aside from the impressive collection of photos, be sure to take notice of the thousands of visitors who’ve set foot inside the Opera House by signing the back lower level walls of this historic building also.
+Aside from the impressive collection of photos, be sure to take notice of the thousands of performers who have signed the walls of the lower level in this historic building also.
 You never know whose John Hancock you might come across with a few spent perusing the back hallways at the Eureka Opera House!

-Whether passing through, or making Eureka your final destination, be sure to stop and see the enchanting Opera House, you wont regret it!
+Whether passing through, or making Eureka your final destination, be sure to stop and see the enchanting Opera House.
+Definitely a stop you wont soon forget.